-Blair’s research and writing is primarily on the subject of law and religion, both in the international and domestic legal contexts.
-In his research, Blair draws on social and legal theories to develop a nuanced understanding of the nature of the law’s interaction with religion.
-Blair was awarded a prestigious Joseph-Armand Bombardier Canada Graduate Scholarship Doctoral Award from the Social Sciences and Humanities Research Council for his doctoral research.
+Blair’s primary area of research and writing is the subject of law and religion, in both the Canadian and international contexts.
+Blair’s scholarship includes a mix of legal theory and doctrine.
+Blair has published papers in various Canadian law journals, and was awarded a prestigious Joseph-Armand Bombardier Canada Graduate Scholarship Doctoral Award from the Social Sciences and Humanities Research Council of Canada for his doctoral research.

 Blair teaches courses on Administrative Law, LAP (Law, Administration and Policy), Law and Religion, and Remedies.

 - “Making Something New: Legal Education in a Pandemic” in Shauna Van Praagh & David Sandomierski (eds), Collage sur le droit et le savoir en temps de pandémie / Law and Learning in the Time of Pandemic - A Collage, (2020) 25–4 Lex-Electronica, pp. 93-98, online

 - “Religious proselytization in Canadian law: the residue in the periphery” (2020) 98 Supreme Court Law Review 2d 213.

 - “Book review: Seth D Kaplan, Human Rights in Thick and Thin Societies: Universality Without Uniformity (Cambridge: Cambridge University Press, 2018)” (2018) 11 International Journal for Religious Freedom 133-137.

 - “Translating the Conflict over Trinity Western University's Proposed Law School” (2017) 43:1 Queen’s Law Journal 175.

 - “TWU Law: The Boundary and Ethos of the Legal Community” (2017) 55:1 Alberta Law Review 167.